ddtlabs/smartvisu-widgets/sonos/README.md

 **ToDo:**
 - Remove notify which triggers currentTrackPosition continously and replace it with a timerEvent() js function. **Voluntaries up, please!**
-- Popup with sliders for treble, bass, balance and other settings.
+- ~~Popup with sliders for treble, bass, balance and other settings.~~
 - Get radio and play lists from FHEM readings.
-- Dynamic layout in width.
+- ~~Dynamic layout in width.~~

 **Change log:**
 - An at device was created for players that are group slaves at FHEM restart (fixed)
+- FHEM requirements: min. version 9118
+- Changed ongoing trackPosition update to 10sec (former 4sec)
+- Immediately trackPosition update if cover image changes (new track started)
+- A more dynamic layout in width.
+- Added a popup with equalizer and volumes for neighbour players

 **Credits / Copyrights / Trademarks:**
 - My wife!